- vardenafil hydrochloride

 Effect on vision

 Visual defects and cases of non-arteritic ischaemic optic neuropathy (NAION) have been reported in connection with the intake of Levitra and other PDE5 inhibitors.
-The patient should be advised that in the case of sudden visual defect, he should stop taking Levitra and consult a physician immediately (see section 4.3).
+Analyses of observational data suggest an increased risk of acute NAION in men with erectile dysfunction following exposure to PDE5 inhibitors such as vardenafil, tadalafil and sildenafil (see section 4.8).
+As this may be relevant for all patients exposed to vardenafil the patient should be advised that in the case of sudden visual defect, he should stop taking Levitra and consult a physician immediately (see section 4.3).

 Effect on bleeding